bemorepositiv/bemorepositiv/README.md

 ### Hi there 👋

+ 1. **Some coding experience like basic _python_**
+ 2. IDK seemed fun
+ 3. Golf is a fun little sport
+4. Let's see what gets thrown at us first

 <!--

 **bemorepositiv/bemorepositiv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: